korolainenriikka/mlflow_test/README.md

 # Sample project for ML pipeline testing

-this is currently work-in-progress: data i s moved to its own repository & volume setup instructions are still missing
+this workflow:
+  * creates a virtual machine and volume, sets them up and connects them to one another
+  * copies data and mlflow project from git to the virtual env and runs the model

 these instructions expect that you
   * have a valid CSC account
   * you are added to a project and granted access to servers

-### Setup instructions
+### Initial setup instructions

 #### Create and run a virtual machine instance & connect remotely